bonzpluie/hello-world/README.md

 # hello-world
-I am crazrly curious about everything and trying really hard to figure things out.
+I am crazily curious about everything and trying really hard to figure things out.